faune/homebridge-grohe-sense/README.md

 ## What is not supported

-* Publish plugin for homebridge, so it shows up in searches (but would like to polish it a bit more)
 * Acquiring refresh token with username/password.
 I will probably get around to do this soonish.
 * Controlling the Guard valve state
 * Displaying water pressure and flow metrics